 “All of these jobs are fine, but if you have spent years getting degrees … it’s a shame and a waste they weren’t able to use them,” he said.

-But some workplaces are purposely seeking out cognitive diversity.
+But some companies are actively seeking to create more neurodiverse workforces.
 Michael, for example, was hired under EY’s neurodiversity program.

 Advantages of neurodiversity in the workplace